your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Revision vs Conduction

 - revisers have mental Ji + Pe and vital Je + Pi.
 Engage fluidly, respond rigidly.
-More of a random, spontaneuous energetic; higher focus on personal values.
+More of a random, spontaneuous energetic.
 Wandering or disengaging eyes, halting or restlessness.
 Wary;
 - conductors have mental Je + Pi and vital Ji + Pe.
 Engage rigidly, respond fluidly.
-More of a channeled, expressive energetic; higher focus on collective values.
+More of a channeled, expressive energetic.
 Fixed gaze or shakes and pushes, stillness or active articulation.
 Brash.

 ### Judicious vs Decisive